-Informal assessment Alternative/authentic assessment culturally and linguistically diverse
+Alternative/authentic assessment culturally and linguistically diverse without periods, as in:

 If you use acronyms, spell out what each stands for the first time it appears in your paper, e.g., native language (L1), English language learner (ELL).
-Acronyms stand alone,
+Acronyms stand alone.